-How not to Cut through an empty space
+How not to Gash through a space

-I was raised in an environment where rituals were part of daily life, where science is the ghost of light, and a cloak is a space full of rhymes.
+I was raised in an environment where rituals were part of daily life, where science is the ghost of light, and a cloak is a space full of riddle rhymes.
 My installations and performances embody some of my experiences of growing up as a woman in a highly segregated, patriarchal , and religiously tensed India.

 I take an approach of that of a shaman with an algebra tied around her waist.
 I am interested in isolated bubbles of thoughts, empty jars, frail buildings, threads, needles, echoes, murky corners, forests, boxes, nights, scents, distances and mourners, mourners who mourn on a stranger's grave.